mist64/ccgmsterm/README.md

 * Protocols for XModem-1k / YModem / ZModem / HModem
 * Support for devices other than a 17XX REU, Easyflash, and Swiftlink which use the cartridge port (Lt.
 Kernal I’m looking at you)
 * 100% support for hardware acceleration devices (SuperCPU etc).
 Certain conditions may affect file transfer handshake timing.

+## Known Bugs

+* Regular (non-UP9600) user port timings are broken for PAL, see ".if 0" in rs232_userport.s.

 ## Build